-This is an ongoing compilation of statistics that shows that failure rates for water systems, latrines, and hygiene promotion campaigns are still high after decades of intervention.
+This is an ongoing compilation of statistics that shows that failure rates for water systems are still high after decades of intervention.
 See here for sanitation failures.

 - Tanzania: national mapping shows 38% of 74,331 water points are not functional, and 7% are functional but need repair (Water Point Mapping Tanzania)